-Guest author: Erica Zulawski, MS, MSW candidate
+Guest author: Erica Zulawski, MS, LMSW

 Through my personal and professional experience with veterans, I have come to understand the unique needs and challenges some male and female veterans experience when readjusting to civilian life.
 Many veterans say that the military has forever changed them, especially if deployed to areas of combat or conflict.

 My father was a Vietnam veteran.
 I would like to share some parts of our family’s story.

 - My father would wake up in the middle of the night screaming from awful nightmares and night terrors.
 I had never heard a man or anyone scream like that before.
 I was afraid.
 My siblings and I did not know what was happening to him, and there was no one to explain anything.